-A look at a little-known aspect of event insurance that can make a huge difference
+A look at a little-known aspect of event liability insurance and special event insurance that can make a huge difference

 Byline: by Scott Carroll, EVP & Program Director, Take 1 Insurance

-I can’t offer anything so comprehensive in as a short a space, but I can mention two words that can make a huge difference in how insurance coverage performs in the very, very fluid landscape of live events: “inside and outside defense.”
+I can’t offer anything so comprehensive in as a short a space, but I can mention two words that can make a huge difference in how event liability insurance and special event insurance coverage performs in the very, very fluid landscape of live events: “inside" and "outside" defense.

 It’s not a football strategy, but it is a concept that’s been placed front and center on the table as a result of any number of recent and highly visible catastrophic incidents at live events, like music concerts and festivals.
-Simply put, “outside defense” means that the costs of litigating liability claims are separate and apart from the cost of court-awarded damages, and generally borne by the insurance carrier.
-“Inside defense” means that those litigation costs will be applied against the overall limits of the policy, thereby reducing the amount available to pay settlements.
+Simply put, “outside defense” means that the costs of litigating event liability claims are separate and apart from the cost of court-awarded damages, and generally borne by the insurance carrier.
+“Inside defense” means that those litigation costs will be applied against the overall limits of the event liability insurance and special event insurance policies, thereby reducing the amount available to pay settlements.

 Outside defense has been the norm in the industry, but that may change as the number and magnitude of claims arising from live-event situations continues to increase.
 Take the Route 91 Harvest Festival in Las Vegas last year, which left 58 people dead and 851 injured and has generated hundreds of lawsuits, including class-action suits that involve the promoter, the hotel and its ownership group.
 The sheer cost of litigating these claims will be massive, even before we reach the point at which settlements need to be paid out.